dorvillethiago/mvp-starter/apps/web/README.md

-# Web - 'Look i can center a div!'
+# Web - 'Look, I can center a div!'

 *This is the only thing you'll need to build a web app that won't have to be rewritten in 6 months or maintained with pain, suffering and tears.*